Luton gran's gifting group is making a major difference to the community

 A Luton woman's campaign to help others is becoming a victim of its own success.
 And now Nicola Trott is appealing for help with storage and pick ups for the many items being donated to her.

-Nicola started helping others during the first lockdown and this Christmas has helped ten families and five mums to be with donations of toys and baby gear.
-Her greatest challenge, and success so far is helping a family of 10 youngsters whose mother died weeks before Christmas.
+Nicola started helping others during the first lockdown and this Christmas has helped ten families and five mums-to-be with donations of toys and baby gear.
 Thanks to generous donations and a crew from Dunstable Fire station who acted as escort, she was able to provide a van load of presents for the big day.

 The grandmother developed the idea of helping others after struggling on her own with children and a serious spinal complaint.